 Being a young wine region, Texas is still establishing the grape varieties that grow well.
 So far, winemakers are finding that Rhône varieties such as Mourvèdre, Grenache, Syrah, and Tannat tend to grow well in the warm-weather Texas, as do Italian grape varieties such as Carignan, Cinsault, Tempranillo and Sangiovese.
 These grapes can withstand the Texas heat… (Always try a Texas Tempranillo.
 They’re typically amazing!)

 If you prefer more white wines, Texas is producing some excellent Viognier, Roussanne, Vermentino and Chenin Blanc.

-FUN TEXAS WINE FACT: 90% of the fruit used to produce Texas wine is grow in the High Plains of Texas, aka Lubbock.
+90% of the fruit used to produce Texas wine is grown in the High Plains of Texas, aka Lubbock.

-With more than 300 wineries in Texas, finding a spot to sip isn’t going to be a problem.
+With more than 300 Texas wineries, finding a spot to sip isn’t going to be a problem.
 We’ve noted a few resources here to help you narrow down the choices.